Developer: NMK Co. Publisher: American Sammy Release: 1990 Genre: Action

 Few can argue that Arkista’s Ring is one of the most obscure NES games released in the US officially.
 Growing up I never saw it in stores, never read about it in magazines, and never saw it at a rental shop.
-Hell I’ve played through it and still find it hard to believe it actually exists.
+Hell I have played through it and still find it hard to believe it actually exists.
 Now before you get the idea that this is some long lost classic, it’s not.
 While Arkista’s Ring is certainly interesting it is also incredibly shallow and unfortunately suffers due to its ridiculous length.

 As the Elf Princess Christine arrows are your primary weapon.
 The bow is weak and arrows only travel a short distance initially.
 These can be upgraded through random drops up through eight stages.
 Your life bar starts at five hearts but collecting armor pieces extends it considerably, up to ten hit points.
 For some odd reason there is a score but it is meaningless just like the stupid wealth amulet that increases it.